 Costs can range from several thousand to tens of thousands of dollars.

 What are the most effective ways for a patent owner to enforce its rights in your jurisdiction?

 The main form of patent enforcement in Korea is a civil action in a district court.
 Two types of civil action are available: a main action and a preliminary injunction action.
 In a main action, civil remedies such as permanent injunction and damages may be sought; only injunctive relief is available in a preliminary injunction action.

 Pre-litigation measures (eg, sending a cease and desist letter to encourage the infringer to negotiate) may also be considered a cost-effective method for early settlement outside litigation.

 What are the stages in the litigation process leading up to a full trial?

 When the court has determined that all issues have been raised and dealt with in the hearings and briefs, it will close the proceedings and set a date for its decision.
-Usually, a decision is issued within several weeks and several months of the proceedings closing.
+Usually, a decision is issued within several weeks of the proceedings closing.